mikeiovine/mdb/README.md

 In particular, the KV store is backed by a log-structured merge tree on disk.

+This is still a work-in-progress.

 ## Dependencies

 * [gflags](https://github.com/gflags/gflags)
 * [googletest](https://github.com/google/googletest) [testing only]

+This project will only compile on POSIX compliant operating systems.
+I did some benchmarking and found that it was much faster to do file IO with syscalls instead of with `iostream`.

 ## Basic Usage
 ```cpp
 // Setup options
 Options opt{
     .path = "./path/to/db_files/",
     .write_sync = false